Miles-JL/com3014/README.md

 ---

+## Step 1: Install NGINX

+1. Download the Windows build of **NGINX** from the official site: https://nginx.org/en/download.html
+2. Extract it directly to `C:\nginx` — this is required for consistency with our project scripts.
+3. You do not need to set up anything else manually.
+The config file is already provided in `services/load-balancer/nginx.conf`.

+---

-## Step 1: Start the PostgreSQL Database via Docker
+## Step 2: Start the PostgreSQL Database via Docker

 Run the following command from the root project directory: